grrd2000/Forest-Fire-Simulation/README.md

 * Simulating a forest fire using cellular automata in a regular window application to create and refine probability coefficients.

-* Adding the wind funcionality - creating and refining wind-effect matrices.
+* Adding the wind functionality - creating and refining wind-effect matrices.

 * Joining all the steps together.